"False"

 Participanting parties and financing:

-Campus Bigården apiary is run in cooperation with researchers and teachers at Umeå University and SLU in Umeå, UmU holding, Umeå Municpality and Västerbotten County Administrative Board.
+Campus Bigården apiary is run in cooperation with researchers and teachers at Umeå University and SLU in Umeå, UMU holding, Umeå Municpality and Västerbotten County Administrative Board.

 The project is financed partly by Jordbruksverkets honeybee programme, and two different INTERREG projects.
 For support of wild pollinators, financing has been received from Naturvårdsverket LONA programme.